 This condition is associated with pain in the neck and pain related to neck movements.
 Headaches may also be present.
 Unlike BPPV, cervicogenic dizziness may be brought on by any movement of the cervical spine and less influenced by overall body position.
 Our Oakville vertigo team sees this in patients when they are rolling over to get out of bed or checking their blind spots in the car.
 Many patients, if not all have a combination of BPPV and Cervicogenic Vertigo.

-Treatment For Cervicogenic Dizziness
+Treatment For Cervicogenic Dizziness in Oakville

 Our chiropractors will help to rule out other causes of dizziness and address the issues of the cervical spine.
 Spinal manipulation/mobilization will help address stiff, restricted joints and help to restore proper movement between vertebral segments.
 A healthy neck should move!
 Any restrictions in the joints can cause pain, limit mobility and potential cause dizziness.